letsencrypt/boulder/README.md

     ifconfig docker0 | grep "inet addr:" | cut -d: -f2 | awk '{ print $1}'

-And edit docker-compose.yml to change the FAKE_DNS environment variable to match.
-This will cause Boulder to use the local system resolver available on your host if one is available.
+And edit docker-compose.yml to change the `FAKE_DNS` environment variable to match.
+This will cause Boulder's stubbed-out DNS resolver (`sd-test-srv`) to respond to all A queries with the address in `FAKE_DNS`.

 Alternatively, you can override the docker-compose.yml default with an environmental variable using -e (replace 172.17.0.1 with the host IPv4 address found in the command above)